GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 [Add something to refute warnings **against** autocomplete?]

 There are two parts to this:
-1. The input `name` attribute helps browsers store data for email and other input types for use with `autcomplete`.
+1. The input `name` attribute helps browsers store data for email and other input types for use with `autocomplete`.
 Some browsers, including Firefox, also take note of the `id` and `type` attributes.
 2. The `autocomplete` attribute enables browsers to autofill inputs using data stored using the `name` attribute.

 You need different behaviour for password inputs in sign-up and sign-in forms.